Aardvark Records is about adventures in music.

 David Koonen joined in 2014 to manage the dance label and has given it a boost ever since with great releases by both established as well as newly signed artists.

 Aardvark is a very focused company with an eclectic approach to the music they sign.
-Currently it is Dance / Pop / Rock / Folk / Reggae and in the sub-label “Lightfall Records” – New Age and Meditation music.
+Currently it is Dance / Pop / Rock and blues / Folk / Reggae and in the sub-label “Lightfall Records” – New Age and Meditation music.

 Innovation is what keeps Aardvark Records going, it keeps things fresh and exciting for us.
 Aardvark Records is about adventures in music.